bikeshedder/sunspec/README.md

 - [x] Fully typed models generated from the SMDX files contained in the [SunSpec models repository](https://github.com/sunspec/models/)
 - [x] Fully documented.
 Even the generated models.
+- [x] Reading of complete models in a single request.
 - [ ] Repeating models

 ## Features